-Using a wrench, hold the "horizontal bolt" stationary with a wrench and turn the "horizontal outside nut" counter-clockwise a 1⁄2 turn.
+Using a wrench, hold the "horizontal bolt" stationary with a wrench and turn the "horizontal outside nut" counter-clockwise a 1/2 turn.
 Still holding the "horizontal bolt" stationary, turn the "horizontal inside nut" clockwise a 1⁄2 turn.
-This step has now shifted the "horizontal bolt" and bandwheel shaft, causing the blade to track more rearward.
+This step has now shifted the "horizontal bolt" and band wheel shaft, causing the blade to track more rearward.

-Tighten the vertical bolts, then nuts to clamp the bandwheel shaft back into vertical position.
+Tighten the vertical bolts, then nuts to clamp the band wheel shaft back into vertical position.

-Re-tension the blade by turning the "T" handle a full turn in the clockwise direction (to achieve 35 ftlbs).
-Wearing gloves, spin the bandwheel with your hand and observe how the blade has changed tracking.
+Re-tension the blade by turning the "T" handle a full turn in the clockwise direction (to achieve 25 ft-lbs (34 N-m)).
+Wearing gloves, spin the band wheel with your hand and observe how the blade has changed tracking.
 Measure the distance again and repeat the above step to further compensate if required.
-The ideal measurement is 3/8" or check for the back of the blade to be flush with the back of the bandwheel.
+The ideal measurement is 3/8" (9mm) or check for the back of the blade to be flush with the back of the band wheel.
 Once the blade is tracking true, bring the blade guide assemblies back up to the blade.
 Keep a paper width distance between the blade guide bearing and the back of the blade.
 More information on this set up can be found in the next section - "BLADE GUIDE ADJUSTMENT"

-#3 - BLADE GUIDE ADJUSTMENT
+3. BLADE GUIDE ADJUSTMENT

-Never attempt the below with the engine running.
+Never attempt to adjust the guide blocks or the guide bearing with the engine running.
 As a safety precaution, remove the spark plug cap.
 It is also advised to confirm that the blade is tracking properly before performing the below.
 Blade tracking is covered in the previous page.
-Using a 6mm allen key, loosen the blade guide blocks on both the left and right sides.
+Using a 4mm allen key, loosen the blade guide blocks on both the left and right sides.
 They should be free to slide up and down.

-Loosen the blade guide assembly bolt with a wrench.
+Loosen the blade guide assembly bolt with a 16mm wrench.
 The round shaft should now be free to slide back and forth.
-Position it so that there is a paper width gap between the bearing and the back of blade.
-Tighten bolt against the flat on the shaft to secure assembly back in position.
+Position it so that there is a thick paper width gap (0.040" or 1mm) between the bearing and the back of blade.
+Tighten the bolt against the flat on the shaft to secure assembly back in position.

-Using a thick piece of paper (0.020"/0.5mm) in between the blade and blade guide blocks, tighten the allen key bolts.
+Using a thick piece of paper (0.020" or 0.5mm) in between the blade and both blade guide blocks, tighten the set screws.